keptn/lifecycle-toolkit/docs/content/en/docs/implementing/integrate/_index.md

 until the infrastructure is capable of accepting deployments again.

-If everything is fine, the deployment continues and afterward, a slack notification is sent with the result of the deployment
+If everything is fine, the deployment continues and afterward, a Slack notification is sent with the result of the deployment

 ## Use Keptn automatic app discovery